-Essex Life Food & Drink Awards 2018 finalists: Chef of the Year
+Essex Life Food & Drink Awards 2018 winners: Chef of the Year

 This content is subject to copyright.

-We reveal the finalists for the Chef of the Year award.
+We reveal the winner for the Chef of the Year award.
 Sponsored by Allstaff Employment

 This year, the Chef of the Year category was judged with a live cook off, held at Wivenhoe House Hotel.
 The chefs had to submit a three course menu, the judges selected who they would like to shortlist to take part in the cook off and the three finalists were chosen from this.
 The judges had an extremely difficult job of deciding on their finalists and were very impressed with the dishes all chefs produced.